lambdaclass/mirra_backend/docs/src/configuration/effects.md

 We will obtain the wrong value of 103.

-An example of an effect that executes a skill could be an Effect with effect_time_type: {"type": "Periodic", "interval_ms": 1000, "trigger_count": 3} and "skills_to_execute": ["1"].
+An example of an effect that executes a skill could be an Effect with effect_time_type: {"type": "Periodic", "interval_ms": 1000, "trigger_count": 3} and "skills_keys_to_execute": ["1"].

 With the above configuration, the player's character will execute the character skill number "1" 3 times in intervals of 1000 ms, when the effect is active.

+Another example of this behavior is:
+{"type": "Periodic", "interval_ms": 1000, "trigger_count": 3, "skills_to_execute": ["skill_name"]}

+which will execute any defined skill in the config file, this executed skill won't be notified to the client
 ```